Loading...

 straight line with slopes in a v-t graph

-The red line has started its motion at some positive velocity along the positive $x$-axis, increases it at a positive constant rate (positive slope = acute angle = positive acceleration)
+The red line starts its motion at some positive initial velocity along the positive $x$-axis and increases it at a constant positive rate (positive slope = acute angle = positive acceleration

 The green line describes the motion of an object that starts its movement at some negative velocity.
-This means that the object travels to the negative $x$-axis initially for $t$ seconds.
+This means that the object initially travels along the negative $x$-axis for $t$ seconds.

-At that instant, its velocity becomes zero, turn back toward the positive $x$ axis (since after $t$, the velocities are positive)
+At that instant, its velocity becomes zero (red dot), and it turns back toward the positive $x$ axis (since after $t$, the velocities are positive)

 (b) Two straight lines with negative slopes.